-No. Significant issue identified in 14/15 AGS Action taken in 15/16 to address the issue 1 Car Parking Income In 2013/14 it was reported in the Annual Governance Statement that as part of an internal audit review of the contracted service it was identified that there were limitations in the information supplied by North Essex Parking Partnership (NEPP) which affected the monitoring and reconciliation of the income.
-During 2014/15 this problem was resolved but following the contracting out of cash collection by NEPP a similar problem was identified in the information provided by the cash collection contractor.
-This issue was addressed by management and by the internal audit sections of the Councils which are members of the NEPP following a meeting with the cash collection contractor.
-The introduction of new ticket machines in 2015/16 has greatly improved the monitoring of the pay and display income received.
+No. Significant issue identified in 14/15 Action taken in 15/16 to address the AGS issue 1 Car Parking Income In 2013/14 it was reported in the Annual Governance Statement that as part of an internal audit review of the contracted service it was identified that there were limitations in the information supplied by North Essex Parking Partnership (NEPP) which affected the monitoring and reconciliation of the income.
+During 2014/15 this problem was resolved but This issue was addressed by management and by the internal audit sections of the Councils which are members of the NEPP following a meeting with the cash collection contractor.
+The introduction of new ticket machines in 2015/16 has greatly improved the monitoring of the pay and display income received. following the contracting out of cash collection by NEPP a similar problem was collection by NEPP a similar problem was identified in the information provided by the cash collection contractor.
 2 Housing rent reconciliations A Limited Assurance audit report was issued for Housing Rent Collection and Arrears, due to the Rental Income reconciliation and Council Stock reconciliation had not been completed for 2013/14.
 Staff from both the Communities and Resources Directorates have worked together to resolve the issue; the Council Stock reconciliation had been completed by the time the final report was issued, and the Rental Income reconciliations are carried out on a monthly basis.
 3 Contract Standing Orders A common theme coming out of 2014/15 internal audit reviews was non-compliance with Contract Standing Orders.
 A Contract Standing Orders Working Party, chaired by the Director of Communities, was set up to undertake a fundamental review of the Council's Contract Standing Orders.
 New Contract Standing Orders (known as Procurement Rules) were approved by Council on 26 April 2016.
 These are being widely communicated across the Council, supplemented with training sessions, to help ensure compliance.
 4 Sundry Debtors Internal audit reviews in 2014/15 also identified weaknesses in debt recovery processes, especially for debts below £500.
 The Corporate Debt Working Group, chaired by the Assistant Director Revenues, has overseen the implementation of recommendations made to the Management Board in February 2015.